ricokoro/ricokoro/README.md

 🎓 B.S. in Computer Science Graduate from UNC at Chapel Hill<br/>
 💻 Currently a Full-Stack Developer at Wells Fargo<br/>
+🧠 Working on machine learning projects in my free time

 Email: richardokoro12@gmail.com<br/>